 - The fourth installment of Bunnykill is chock full of various anime clichés, including over the top violence, super modes, ninja jutsu, and the Disposable Woman.
 Word of God states this was intentional.

 - Dusk's Dawn.
 Obviously Evil Generic Doomsday Villain?
 Check.
 An Ensemble Cast mirroring the Mane Six?
 Check.
 Villain tries to convince the heroes that he's changed, only to be hatching another plot.
 Check.

-- RWBY's first few episodes hit a lot of familiar anime tropes from the get-go, primarily in the classroom and character areas.
-This is probably why there are a few people who don't enjoy it.
+- RWBY's first few episodes immediately call into mind familiar anime narrative devices found in the classroom setting and characters.
 There's a cute, optimistic fifteen-year-old Action Girl who dreams of being a hero.
 There's a mysterious Ninja, clad in black, who likes to read and initially shies away from the protagonist's attempt at befriending her.
 There's a wealthy, arrogant Ice Queen who isn't as cruel as she seems.
 There's a Hot-Blooded Cool Big Sis who enjoys punching evil in the face.
-Oh, and a horde of mindless, ugly creatures preying upon humankind.
-It doesn't help that the four protagonists are explicitly based off fairy tales or mythological characters.
+It also has a horde of mindless, ugly creatures preying upon humankind, and the main characters are explicitly said to be based off fairy tales or mythological characters.
 However, the creators revealed they did this intentionally in panels and interviews, so they can use the setup as a jumping-off point to later subvert, flesh out, downplay, or deconstruct those same tropes in later seasons.

 - Electric Wonderland has a comic featuring a superhero who was a farmboy, who was nuked into space, hit by cosmic rays, then told by his parents he was an alien, and then woke up with superpowers.